slick/slick/slick/src/sphinx/gettingstarted.rst

 The Reactive Streams API is pulled in automatically as a transitive dependency.

-If you want to use Slick's connection pool support, you need to add HikariCP_ as a dependency.
+If you want to use Slick's connection pool support for HikariCP_, you need to add the ``slick-hikaricp`` module as a dependency in the same way as shown for ``slick`` above.
+It will automatically provide a compatible version of HikariCP as a transitive dependency.

 Quick Introduction
 ==================